0x09/hfsfuse/README.md

 ### hfsfuse
     hfsfuse <opts> <device> <mountpoint>

 Where `<opts>` are any series of arguments to be passed along to FUSE.
 Use `hfsfuse -h` for general options or `hfsfuse -H` for a list of all switches supported by FUSE.
+hfsfuse-specific options are shown below

+    usage: hfsfuse [-hH] [-o options] device mountpoint

+    general options:
+        -o opt,[opt...]        mount options
+        -h   --help            this help
+        -H   --fullhelp        list all FUSE options

+    HFS options:
+        --force                force mount volumes with dirty journal -o noallow_other       restrict filesystem access to mounting user -o cache_size=N        size of lookup cache (1024) -o blksize=N           set a custom read size/alignment in bytes you should only set this if you are sure it is being misdetected

+        -o noublio             disable ublio read layer
+        -o ublio_nblocks=N     increase block size by factor of N (4) -o ublio_items=N       number of ublio cache entries, 0 for no caching (64) -o ublio_grace=N       reclaim cache entries only after N requests (32)

 ### hfsdump
 	hfsdump <device> <command> <node>